-One of the most common questions we are asked is “Can Clean Credit remove my court judgement from my credit file?”
+One of the most common questions we are asked is “Can Clean Credit remove court judgements from my credit file?”
 The answer to this question can undoubtedly make all the difference to your business.
-BUT, before we answer this crucial question, let’s take a quick look at what a court judgments actually are.
+BUT, before we answer this crucial question, let’s take a quick look at what a court judgements actually are.

 What are Court Judgements?

 One thing that does differ is the process of the defendant being served a Statement of Claim.
-In the State of NSW this involves the defendant being personally served.
-In other States the plaintiff can choose to mail the document.
+In the State of NSW, the defendant is personally served.
+In other States, the plaintiff can choose to mail the document.

-Clean Credit often speak with people in NSW that were not served and yet a judgement was entered.
+Clean Credit often deal with people in NSW that were not served and yet a judgment was entered.
 In some cases without them even knowing.
 Whilst it is possible this could indicate a flaw in the process followed by the plaintiff or their solicitor, this can also be caused by what is known as substituted service.

 If a party such as a process server makes repeated attempts to serve the defendant, they may make an application to the court to be awarded substituted service.
-Once substituted service is awarded, the plaintiff is seen as having fulfilled their obligations of serving the defendant and the notice period of the Statement of Claim would begin at this time.
+Once substituted service is awarded, the plaintiff is seen as having fulfilled their obligations of serving the defendant.
+Furthermore, the notice period of the Statement of Claim would begin at this time.